Medicinal plants: 19th and 20th centuries

 The place of plants in medicine was radically altered in the 19th century by the application of chemical analysis.
 Alkaloids were isolated from a succession of medicinal plants, starting with morphine from the poppy in 1806, and soon followed by ipecacuanha and strychnos in 1817, quinine from the cinchona tree, and then many others.
-As chemistry progressed, additional classes of pharmacologically active substances were discovered in medicinal plants.
-Commercial extraction of purified alkaloids including morphine from medicinal plants began at Merck in 1826.
+As chemistry progressed, additional classes of potentially active substances were discovered in plants.
+Commercial extraction of purified alkaloids including morphine began at Merck in 1826.
 Synthesis of a substance first discovered in a medicinal plant began with salicylic acid in 1853.
 Around the end of the 19th century, the mood of pharmacy turned against medicinal plants, as enzymes often modified the active ingredients when whole plants were dried, and alkaloids and glycosides purified from plant material started to be preferred.
 Drug discovery from plants continued to be important through the 20th century and into the 21st, with important anti-cancer drugs from yew and Madagascar periwinkle.